Dual Diagnosis Program in Arizona

 Mental illness and addiction regularly go hand-in-hand.
 Attempting to treat one without treating the other is unproductive.
 It’s vital for a drug rehab facility to identify existing disorders and treat both the disorder and the addiction.
-This is something known as dual diagnosis treatment.
-Its a fairly new approach to addiction recovery. individuals experiencing indicators of mental illness– like anxiety, or mood swings – were treated individually from people who wanted assistance with alcohol or drug abuse.
+This is something known as dual-diagnosis treatment.
+Individuals experiencing indicators of a mental health condition (like anxiety or mood swings) were once treated separately from people who wanted assistance with alcohol or drug abuse.
+Today, we know that many people with mental health conditions turn to addictive substances to cope with symptoms.
+Treating addiction and mental health conditions together leads to much better outcomes, include more sustainable long-term sobriety.

 If you’re looking for dual diagnosis treatment in Arizona, we can help here at Granite Mountain Behavioral Healthcare!